Step 5: Routing

 The second task that micro-lc accomplishes is routing.

-Routing is configured via the application's route field.
-Each integrationMode has one.
+Routing is configured via the application's route

 Applications must be divided into two groups:

-• Those that need to know where they are mounted.
+- Those that need to know where they are mounted.

-• Those who don't.
+- Those who don't.

-We determine which group an application belongs to by examining its use of the browser's history API.
+We determine which group an application belongs to by examining its use of the browser's history API

 The first group includes:

-• Any parcel that doesn't have a router.
+that doesn't have a router. - Any

-• Any parcel that has a hash router.
+that has a hash router. - Any

-• Any parcel that has an in-memory router.
+that has an in-memory router.

-These applications either do not use the history API or use it without causing side effects for micro-lc centralized routing.
+or use it without causing side effects for micro-lc centralized routing.

-All other applications may use the history API, and special handling is required for them.
+API, and special handling is required for them.

 The Route Property

-The route property takes a string, which can have dynamic segments.
+property takes a string, which can have dynamic segments.
 Out of the registered routes, micro-lc will activate the longest match in terms of characters, excluding the dynamic segments.

 For parcels, an explicit trailing slash must be placed on the route of an application that has internal routing: